-- 1. Set the parking brake.

-- 2. Turn the fuel cock to "ON".

-- 3. Turn the main switch to "ON" and the engine stop switch to "\cap".

-- 4. Shift the transmission into neutral.
+- 1. Apply the rear brake lever. - 2.
+Turn the fuel cock to "ON". - 3.
+Turn the main switch to "ON" and the engine stop switch to "\cap". - 4.
+Shift the drive select lever into the neutral position.

-- When the transmission is in neutral, the neutral indicator light should come on.
-If the light does not come on, ask a Yamaha dealer to inspect it. - The engine can be started in any gear if the rear brake lever is applied.
+- When the drive select lever is in the neutral position, the neutral indicator light should come on.
+If it does not come on, ask a Yamaha dealer to inspect the electric circuit. - The engine can be started in any gear if the rear brake lever is applied.
 However, it is recommended to shift into neutral before starting the engine. - 5.
 Use the starter (choke) in reference to the figure:

-Position 1: Cold engine startambient temperature below 5°C (40°F).
+Position 1: Cold engine startambient temperature below 5 °C (40 °F).

-Position 2: Cold engine startambient temperature at 0°C (30°F)-30°C (90°F) and warming up position.
-Position 3: Cold engine startambient temperature above 25°C (80°F) and warm engine start position.
+Position 2: Cold engine startambient temperature at 0 °C (30 °F)-30 °C (90 °F) and warming up position.
+Position 3: Cold engine startambient temperature above 25 °C (80 °F) and warm engine start position.